komahanb/komahanb.github.io/_projects/computational-infrastructure.md

 ###### **The Adjoint Method for Design Variable Derivatives**

 My special interest is on the adjoint-based methods for sensitivity analysis.
 It offers scalability in terms of the number of design variables.
-I have focused on formulating and implementing time-dependent sensitivity analysis methods with several order-agnostic multi-step and multi-stage time integrators in deterministic space time.
+I have focused on formulating and implementing sensitivity analysis methods in the time-domain with several order-agnostic multi-step and multi-stage time methods in deterministic-space-time (DST).
+This study uncovers the broader structure of the discrete-adjoint equations:

-> Although the time-marching schemes come with various stencils, the overarching structure that is common to all methods is that the partial derivatives of the residuals and functions are combined using different weights to implement discrete adjoint methods.
+> Although the schemes come with various forms, the overarching structure that is common to all schemes is that the partial derivatives of the residuals and functions can be combined using different weights to implement the discrete adjoint methods.

-Later, this exercise has also been carried out in the probabilistic space time where without an explicit implementation of the stochastic adjoint, the adjoint fields are solved implicitly to assemble the adjoint gradient of statistics.

 ###### **The Adjoint Method in Artificial Intelligence**

 The adjoint method, traditionally used in optimization and sensitivity analysis, provides a framework for efficiently computing the derivatives of output quantities of interest with respect to input variables.

 > This method has deep connections with modern AI techniques, particularly in machine learning.
-AI models, especially neural networks, can be viewed as an implementation of the adjoint method, where the backpropagation algorithm is used to compute gradients in a manner analogous to adjoint sensitivity analysis.
+AI models, especially neural networks, can be viewed as an implementation of the adjoint method, where the back-propagation algorithm is used to compute gradients in a manner analogous to adjoint sensitivity analysis.

 In both fields, the efficient computation of these gradients enables large-scale optimization across complex systems, bridging analytical methods with modern computational intelligence.

 ###### **Higher-Dimensional Numbers Based On Algebraic Structures and Differential Operators**

 I also consider other possibilities to obtain design variable derivatives.
-I study the construction of higher-dimensional numbers that can provide first, second, and other higher-order derivatives, if necessary.
+I study the construction of higher-dimensional numbers that can provide first, second, and other higher-order derivatives, when needed.
 This research is building upon the observations from complex-number arithmetics to four-, and eight-dimensional numbers.

 <figure style="text-align: center; width: 300px; margin: auto;">
 <img src="https://mathshistory.st-andrews.ac.uk/Biographies/Lanczos/Lanczos_4.jpeg" alt="C. Lanczos" style="width: 100%;">